routingblog/arbitration/content/docs/problems.md

 - Since arbitration is faster than litigation, there may be less back pay.
 This makes direct comparisons more difficult. [^congresswrong4]

-## Labour Contracts Use Arbitration
+## Labor Contracts Use Arbitration

 - Unions and management often conflict, almost all will agree that grievance and arbitration procedures facilitate conflict resolution in an efficient and effective manner.
 Of course, the union grievance arbitration system has two parties of relatively equal power, while there is no organization representing the individual employee in employment arbitration. [^congresswrong2]